-The first Pacific Rim Community Design Network conference in mainland China, this 6th conference of the Network was hosted by the city of Quanzhou, where members of the Network have been engaged in community planning and design for a number of years.
+The first Pacific Rim Community Design Network conference in Mainland China, this 6th conference of the Network was hosted by the city of Quanzhou, where members of the Network have been engaged in community planning and design for a number of years.
 It was hoped that this conference would be more than an opportunity for old members of the Network to gather again, update each other on research and experience, and welcome new members; by gathering in Quanzhou, the Network has an opportunity to raise the profile of community design in Quanzhou and elsewhere in China.

-Towards this goal, the local government has hosted the conference in tandem with a conference of the Minnan (southern Fujian Province) Urban Alliance of municipalities.
+Towards this goal, the local government has hosted the conference in tandem with a conference of the Minnan (southern Fujian Province) Urban Alliance of Municipalities.
 The Pacific Rim Network conference organizers also invited a panel of experts in community design and participatory governance from other parts of China.
 Also, the conference was followed by a multi-university studio led by Dan Abramson, to work with a community currently involved in an upgrading planning process.
-It was expected that conference participants would have an opportunity to engage in a workshop with local professionals, officials and community members to brainstorm design and policy related to the project.
+It was expected that conference participants would have an opportunity to engage in a workshop with local professionals, officials, and community members to brainstorm design and policy related to the project.

 Organizer and contact:

-Urban Design & Planning, University of Washington
+Dan Abramson, Assistant Professor, Urban Design & Planning, University of Washington

 - Municipal Government of Quanzhou, Fujian Province, China

-- Urban Alliance of Xiamen, Quanzhou, Zhangzhou and Longyan Municipalities
+- Urban Alliance of Xiamen, Quanzhou, Zhangzhou, and Longyan Municipalities

 - University of Washington, College of Architecture and Urban Planning, Department of Urban Design and Planning